7 Ways to Jump-Start Your Incident Response

 In certain cases, cybersecurity mandates and data privacy regulations such as HIPAA explicitly require the creation of an incident response plan.
 For example, organizations that want to remain HIPAA compliant are specifically required to develop plans for data backup, business continuity/disaster recovery, and emergency mode operation.

 For all types of organizations, incident response plans help them to recover from incidents more quickly and effectively.
-Without an effective plan, organizations can experience debilitating attacks that last for days or weeks, rather than having their customers and employees experience temporary outages that last only for hours or minutes.
-An incident response plan is also likely to be required as a key component of your company’s cyber insurance renewal process
+Without an effective plan, organizations can experience debilitating attacks that last for days or weeks, rather than having their customers and users experience temporary outages that last for hours or minutes.
+An incident response plan is also likely to be required as a key component of your company’s cyber insurance renewal process.

 Now, let’s examine practical steps you can take to optimize your response and recover more quickly.